Date: May 18, 2020; updated February 4, 2021

 In accordance with instructions sent from the Vatican for Easter 2020, the Commemoration of the Lord’s Entrance into Jerusalem is to be celebrated within sacred buildings; in cathedral churches, the second form given in the Roman Missal is to be adopted; in parish churches and in other places the third form is to be used.
 Parishes can distribute palms after Mass, but distribution should be arranged in such a way as to avoid crowding at the exit.
 Extra volunteers could be stationed in the narthex or outside the church to carefully hand out individual palms.
 Even those distributing palms outside should wear masks and clean their hands before and after distribution.

 The Chrism Mass will be celebrated at the Cathedral of Christ the King on Tuesday, March 30, at 4:30 p.m.
-Only the priests, archbishop and auxiliary bishops will be in attendance.
-All who cannot attend in person are encouraged to join the livestream of the Chrism Mass.
+All priests in the archdiocese are invited and should RSVP here.
+All priests who decide not to attend in person are encouraged to join the livestream of the Chrism Mass.

 The washing of feet, which is already optional, is to be omitted.
 At the end of the Mass of the Lord’s Supper, the procession is also omitted, and the Blessed Sacrament is to be kept in the tabernacle.